 - Trendy, bold multi-gingham print

 This is an athletic cut dress shirt with a bold print for a contemporary look.
 It’s made from lightweight, breathable material with two-way stretch that keeps you cool and comfortable all day long.
 Moisture wicking fabric ensures that you stay fresh and dry, so you can avoid embarrassing sweat stains.
-You’ll be looking sharp and professional with the stretch spread collar and classy button cuffs.
+You’ll be looking sharp and professional with the stretch spread collar and classy button cuffs that accompanies the performance dress shirt.

 - 100% machine washable